surya-dev-singh/BrowserCacheSmuggling/README.md

 # Browser cache smuggling Attack

 - This repository is all about the POC that can be leveraged down for initial access in red teaming engagements.
+- This has the capabilities to bypass AV , depends on from where DLL is generated !!
 - This Repo is in development , we will be adding more module for Brave & Chrome Browser soon....

 # Theory Behind it :